"Lincoln" crowned Oscar frontrunner as big directors snubbed

 "Zero Dark Thirty," which recounts the decade-long hunt for bin Laden, picked up five nods, including best screenplay for Mark Boal.

-Boal said on Thursday he was honoured by his nomination but added in a statement; "None of us would be so honoured today without the genius and remarkable talent of Kathryn Bigelow."
+Boal said on Thursday he was honored by his nomination but added in a statement; "None of us would be so honored today without the genius and remarkable talent of Kathryn Bigelow."

 The film has caused controversy in the United States over its depiction of torture and the possibly secret sources used by the filmmakers to reconstruct the long hunt for the al Qaeda leader.